Skip to main content

 If a pair satisfies the criteria for filters but not filters2 or filters3, it still passes.
 If it satisfies filters2 but not filters or filters3, it also passes.

-3. Combining Broad and Specific Rules: One filter set could have general, looser criteria, while another has very specific, stringent criteria for high-conviction opportunities.
+3. Combining Broad and Specific Rules: Use one filter set for broad criteria and another for strict, high-conviction criteria.

-4. Testing Different Filter Combinations: You can use different filter sets to test variations of a filtering idea without creating entirely separate jobs.
+4. Testing Different Filter Combinations: Compare variations without creating separate jobs.

-5. Readability and Organization: For very complex logic, breaking it down into multiple, named filter sets can make the job configuration easier to read and manage than one monolithic filters object with deeply nested custom logic.
+5. Readability and Organization: Breaking logic into named filter sets can be easier to read than a single, deeply nested filters object.

-• Performance: While powerful, having many filter sets with numerous complex filters in each can increase the processing time for each AutoConfig job run.
-Monitor system performance if you use many sets with demanding filter types (like those requiring many historical data lookups or complex custom scripts).
+• Performance: Many filter sets with complex filters can increase processing time for each AutoConfig run.
+Monitor performance if you use demanding filter types (such as those needing many historical data lookups or custom scripts).

-• Clarity vs. Complexity: Multiple filter sets can clarify distinct conditions.
-However, too many sets might also make the overall job logic hard to follow.
-Strive for a balance.
-If conditions become extremely divergent, it might be cleaner to use separate AutoConfig jobs.
+• Clarity vs. Complexity: Multiple sets can clarify distinct conditions, but too many sets can make logic hard to follow.
+If conditions diverge sharply, separate AutoConfig jobs may be clearer.

-• Output Actions: Remember that for job types like addPairs or manageOverrides, the defined output action (e.g., the strategy to assign, the overrides to apply) is the same for any pair that passes, regardless of which filter set it passed.
-If you need different outcomes based on different conditions, you'll typically need separate jobs or a multi-stage process using variables (e.g., one job sets a variable based on filters2, another job acts if that variable is set).
+• Output Actions: For job types like addPairs or manageOverrides, the output action (such as the strategy or overrides) is the same for any pair that passes, regardless of which filter set it passed.
+If you need different outcomes, use separate jobs or a multi-stage process with variables (for example, one job sets a variable based on filters2, another job acts if that variable is set).

-Multiple filter sets provide a significant boost in flexibility for AutoConfig, allowing you to craft nuanced and multifaceted conditions for your automated trading operations.
-By understanding the AND logic within sets and the OR logic between sets, you can design jobs that adapt to a wider variety of market situations.
+Multiple filter sets add flexibility to AutoConfig.
+By using AND logic within sets and OR logic between sets, you can design jobs that adapt to different market situations.